AndrowA/Museum_App/README.md

 ## Project reports
 Click here to view Deliverable 1 Project [wiki](../../wiki).

+## Project description and scope
+The project consists in designing and implmenting a Museum Software System for a customer that will allow museum visitors to buy passes and loan items online.
+It should also allow for managers and employees to view their schedules, approve loans (if clearance permits) and store artefacts in a database.
+The system should be accessible thourhg a web frontend for all users and function in a proper manner.

 # Team members
 | Name               | GitHub username| Team Role    |